 what if: projects have set up and delivered a number of acclaimed community led projects that address the need for shared space in high density urban environments and on inner city housing estates in London.
 Most recently we have helped to initiate the public and privately funded Livesey Exchange on Old Kent Road, Castle Place workshops in Elephant&Castle and the award winning Charterhouse Road Club on the Samuel Lewis Trust Estate in Hackney.
 Since 2015 the team are working on the refurbishment of the sheltered housing scheme Hogarth Court in Whitechapel.

-what if: projects are an RIBA chartered practice and are on the GLA panel for Community Engagement and Local Regeneration.
+what if: projects are an RIBA chartered practice and since 2012 are on the GLA Architecture, Design and Urbanism (ADUP) panel for Community Engagement, Local Regeneration and Design Advise.

 Architect (AK NRW, D), FRSA

 Since 1997 Ulrike has developed ideas into deliverable projects and designed, managed and implementated buildings, urban design and artistic interventions.
 Working in collaboration with stakeholders and communities she has helped to initiate and secure funding for capital projects in London including the Livesey Exchange , Charterhouse Road Club and Vacant Lot.

 In 2014 she established the Peckham weeklies, a community interest group that engages with urban planning and produces events and magazines on the subject.

 Ulrike is part of the GLA’s Special Assistant Team supporting ‘project set up’.